InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

 as it can help you attain at death a higher Level of Ascension than you otherwise have attained.

+The equal-armed cross is a projection of the Chaos Star onto two dimensions.
+For the Ultimate Rite, you should use a Chaos Star with the desired number of dimensions, usually four.

 ### Summoning a Familiar
 This ritual is not necessary,
 but is unlocked at this level.